Noot-Pro/subscription-plans/IMPLEMENTATION_GUIDE.md

-# Implementation Guide - Laravel Subscription Plans
+# Implementation Guide - Subscription Plans

 A step-by-step guide to implement this package in your Laravel projects.